Is worry wearing your down?

 Yes, that is correct.

-You are going to go to your cupboard where you keep your paint and brushes, pull those out and you start painting it.
+You are going to go to your cupboard where you keep your paint and brushes, pull those out and start painting.

 You see Anxiety is a genie, which needs to remain occupied all the time.
-It cant sit idle. t It needs its master to give her something to do a
+It cant sit idle.
+It needs its master to give her something to do all the time.

 Give it something to do.